MasteraSnackin/AmplifyAI/README.md

 ### 🧠 Strategic Context Engine
 Before analysis, you tell the AI who you are targeting (e.g., "Gen Z Investors") and what you want to achieve (e.g., "Showcase Innovation").
 The AI adapts its tone, clip selection, and writing style to meet these goals.
-- **KXSB Preset**: Includes a one-click configuration for the hackathon's target brand voice ("Bold, Futuristic, Authentic").

 ### 🎬 Multimodal Ad Scripting
 Automatically writes production-ready video scripts for your creative team: